June 2020_Milestone: Retired from San Francisco University H.S. after 33 years.

-Teaching music from his studio on ZOOM, Performing, composing, arranging, recording, producing, familying, flying toy drones.
+Teaching music from his studio on ZOOM, Performing, composing, arranging, recording, producing, familying, watching a lot of sports!

 Soloing on "Harlem Nocturne" with the California Pops Orchestra.